-ABAC RECOMMENDATION WHAT APEC HAS ALREADY DONE WHAT APEC PLANS TO DO measures adopted in the Bangkok Leaders' and ministerial declarations with a final report for submission to Ministers Responsible for Trade next year, which would include: Members.
-It seeks to create a trading TELWG will continue development and training to accelerate the APEC TEL MRA, and will assess economies' MRA implementation The Comprehensive Strategy on IPR in APEC and the Digital Piracy Initiative, tariffs and other barriers.
-Economies continue to work to advance Leaders' Bangkok progress.
-By the end of 2005, 19 economies will be participating in Phase I procedures, while five are already participating in Phase II. specifically to stop optical disk piracy.
-The formation of demand-driven capacity building projects that would help developing economies benefit from digital trade. and intellectual property, including an agreement to stop optical disk piracy.
-Providing information on enforcement practices to enable a final report on Enforcement Best Practices in the APEC Economies to Combat Optical Disk Piracy to that improved IPR enforcement contributes to investment promotion, innovation and economic growth.
-They agreed to build on the APEC be submitted to Ministers.
-Allowing technology choice for governments, businesses and consumers, including through the development, adoption and implementation of the technology choice policy principles supporting government procurement based on value reduce piracy, trade in counterfeit goods, and online piracy, and to increase cooperation and capacity building.
-Ministers also welcomed the IPR Policy Progress Mapping, economies' and merit; the use of voluntary, industry-led, and where appropriate, international technology standards developed consistent with international practice.
-Strategy as measures to strengthen business confidence in the region.
-They encouraged economies to set up IPR Service Centers, and Raising public awareness of the importance of technology choice, IPR protection and the benefits to be derived from an effective enforcement regime.
-Both this year and next, explore updating CTI oversaw an active work program in 2005 on the Digital Economy, as well as economies' the APEC Digital Economy Statement or other relevant APEC instruments, as appropriate, to incorporate the full range of Some specific activities in response to ABAC's recommendations included: policies necessary to promote digital trade, innovation, inclusion, accessibility, security, safety, integrity and investment regime.
+measures adopted in the Bangkok Leaders' and ministerial declarations with a final report for submission to Ministers Responsible for Trade next year, which would include:

+- The Comprehensive Strategy on IPR in APEC and the Digital Piracy Initiative, specifically to stop optical disk piracy. - The formation of demand-driven capacity building projects that would help developing economies benefit from digital trade. - Providing information on enforcement practices to enable a final report on Enforcement Best Practices in the APEC Economies to Combat Optical Disk Piracy to be submitted to Ministers. - Allowing choice for technology governments, businesses and consumers, including through the development, adoption and implementation of the technology choice policy principles supporting government procurement based on value and merit; the use of voluntary, industry-led, international and where appropriate, technology standards developed consistent with international practice. - Raising public awareness of the importance of technology choice, IPR protection and the benefits to be derived from an effective enforcement regime. - Both this year and next, explore updating the APEC Digital Economy Statement or other relevant APEC instruments, as appropriate, to incorporate the full range of policies necessary to promote digital trade, innovation, inclusion, accessibility, security, safety, integrity and investment regime.